roosemberth/dotfiles/nix/pkgs/user-mounts-generator/README.md

 `USER_MOUNTS_GENERATOR_CONFIG` environment variable.

-The configuration file specifies where to find the layout trees and their destination.
+The configuration file specifies where to find the layout trees and the "destination path" of each of them.

-The configuration allows to specify extra mount options to be applied to all mount units in each tree.
+Additional mount options may be specified in the configuration file, these options will be added to all mount units generated for this tree.

 Example configuration file: